Intangible Cultural Heritage Funding Scheme

 Assessment Mechanism

-The Sub-committee on ICH Funding Scheme will assess the applications in accordance with established criteria, guidelines and procedures.
-Upon receipt of the funding recommendations made by the Sub-committee, the LCSD will make the final decision and determine the amount and conditions of funding support for approved cases pursuant to the established procedures.
-The LCSD reserves the ultimate right regarding the procedures and arrangements of the assessment mechanism.
+The Sub-committee on ICH Funding Scheme will assess the applications in accordance with the established criteria, guidelines and procedures.
+Upon receipt of the funding recommendations made by the Sub-committee on ICH Funding Scheme, the LCSD will make the final decision and determine the amount and conditions of funding support for approved cases pursuant to the established procedures.
+The LCSD reserves the ultimate right with regard to the procedures and arrangements of the assessment mechanism.

 Past Guides to Application